Combined sewer overflows (CSOs)

 During heavy rainfall, sewer pipes and wastewater treatment plants can get overwhelmed as they have a limited capacity and cannot manage all the additional rainwater.

-When this happens, CSOs occur because the combined sewers direct excess rainwater runoff and untreated sewage into receiving waterbodies around Vancouver – like False Creek, the Fraser River, and Burrard Inlet - to prevent the wastewater treatment plants and pipes from flooding.
+When this happens, CSOs occur because the combined sewers direct excess rainwater runoff and untreated sewage into receiving waterbodies around Vancouver – like False Creek, the Fraser River, and Burrard Inlet.
+This helps prevent back-ups and flooding of properties served by the sewage and drainage system, but can impact ecosystem health and public access to water.
+CSOs also happen due to damage to pipes, power outages, or an equipment malfunction.
+CSOs caused by heavy rain are usually highly diluted by rainwater.

 In dry weather or light rainfall, sewage is carried to a wastewater treatment plant where it is treated prior to release.